ecowittApp/ecowitt-App/README.md

 ## 🇬🇧 Legal

-This is an independent, unofficial open-source project.
+Ecowitt MenuBar is a third-party, independent software project developed by an individual developer.

-“Ecowitt” is a trademark of its respective owners.
+This application is not an official Ecowitt app and is not affiliated with, endorsed by, or supported by Ecowitt, Fine Offset Electronics, or any related companies.

-No official affiliation with Ecowitt.
+“Ecowitt” is a registered trademark of its respective owners and is used for descriptive purposes only.

 Legal notice & privacy policy:
 https://ecowittapp.dl7ag.de